Preserving Family Photographs | 7 Steps to Secure & Share Your History

 This 11 x 14″ photograph was carefully scanned in two sections.

-The software that comes with many scanners will allow you to scan larger photographs in sections, and then select a computer command that will seamlessly “stitch” the two halves (or multiple sections) together into a single image (see photos above & below).
+The software that comes with many scanners will allow you to scan larger photographs in sections, and then select a computer command that will seamlessly “stitch” the two halves (or multiple sections) together into a single image.

 Once you have a scan you can: